InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 To find a suitable model for your needs, visit the [Ollama Library](https://ollama.ai/library).
 You can search for specific models or browse through categories.
 Take note of the name used in the run block and select the appropriate tag.

-As an example for this guide, we will use `qwen2-math:7b-instruct` to enhance Open WebUI's capabilities with the ability to answer math-related inquiries.
+As an example for this guide, we will use model ID `qwen2-math:7b-instruct` to enhance Open WebUI's capabilities with the ability to answer math-related inquiries.
 See the image below for a visual on how to identify the run tag.

 ![A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag "qwen2-math:7b-instruct" highlighted](./ollama_run_tag.png)
 A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag `qwen2-math:7b-instruct` highlighted